espressif/esp-idf/docs/en/api-guides/app_trace.rst

 **Post-mortem mode**.
 This is the default mode.
 The mode does not need interaction with the host side.
 In this mode tracing module does not check whether host has read all the data from *HW UP BUFFER* buffer and overwrites old data with the new ones.
 This mode is useful when only the latest trace data are interesting to the user, e.g. for analyzing program's behavior just before the crash.
 Host can read the data later on upon user request, e.g. via special OpenOCD command in case of working via JTAG interface.

-**Streaming mode.** Tracing module enters this mode when host connects to ESP32.
+**Streaming mode.** Tracing module enters this mode when host connects to {IDF_TARGET_NAME}.
 In this mode before writing new data to *HW UP BUFFER* tracing module checks that there is enough space in it and if necessary waits for the host to read data and free enough memory.
 Maximum waiting time is controlled via timeout values passed by users to corresponding API routines.
 So when application tries to write data to trace buffer using finite value of the maximum waiting time it is possible situation that this data will be dropped.
 Especially this is true for tracing from time critical code (ISRs, OS scheduler code etc.) when infinite timeouts can lead to system malfunction.
 In order to avoid loss of such critical data developers can enable additional data buffering via menuconfig option :ref:`CONFIG_APPTRACE_PENDING_DATA_SIZE_MAX`.
 This macro specifies the size of data which can be buffered in above conditions.
 The option can also help to overcome situation when data transfer to the host is temporarily slowed down, e.g due to USB bus congestions etc. But it will not help when average bitrate of trace data stream exceeds HW interface capabilities.

 Configuration Options and Dependencies